IceSentry/IceSentry/README.md

 👋 Hi, I’m @IceSentry

-- I’m interested in the rust programming language, computer graphics and gamedev.
-- I frequently contribute to the bevy game engine with a focus on rendering.
+I spend most of my time working on the bevy game engine, more specifically on the rendering parts.